MV Missourian (1921): Description

 The ship had five cargo holds, covered by seven hatches.
 The holds had a total capacity of 650000 cuft.
-She had one 30-ton, one-10 ton, eleven-5 ton and eight-3 ton derricks.
+She had one 30-ton, one 10-ton, eleven 5-ton and eight 3-ton derricks.
 Hatches were 18 ft wide, and up to 35 ft long.
 Auxiliary power was provided by four 65 kW generator sets, each driven by a two-cylinder diesel engine.
-No funnel was provided, two of her masts carried exhaust from her engines.
+No funnel was provided; two of her masts carried exhaust from her engines.

 History

 Missourian

 Missourian was built as yard number 386 by the Merchant Shipbuilding Corporation, Chester, Pennsylvania, for the American-Hawaiian Steamship Company.
 Her keel was laid down on 10 February 1921.
 Originally scheduled for launching on 28 November 1921, she was launched on 14 December and delivered to William Cramp & Sons in June 1922 for the installation of her engines.
 The port engine was started for the first time on 1 July, and the starboard engine the next day.
-The engines not having been previously run before installation, a change to established practice.
+The engines had not been previously run before installation, a change to established practice.
 At the time of her launch, she was the largest motor vessel afloat.
 The United States Official Number 222236 and code letters MDQP were allocated.
 Her port of registry was New York.
 Her sea trials took place on 6 July after which final completion work was done.
 On 10 July Missourian left the shipyard for New York.

 Initially operated between ports on the west coast of the United States, Europe and New York, Missourian made her maiden voyage, from New York to California, on 23 July 1922.
 Her first round trip was completed in December and was pronounced a success.
 The ship had sailed for more than 20000 nmi, consuming between 112 and 114 barrels of oil a day.
 On the last leg, from Hamburg, Germany, to New York, her average speed was in excess of 12 kn.
-In 1923, she was withdrawn from the San Pedro – New York –- Hamburg route to operate between ports on the west coast and the east coast of the United States.
+In 1923, she was withdrawn from the San Pedro – New York – Hamburg route to operate between ports on the west coast and the east coast of the United States.
 In November 1923, Missourian was drydocked at San Francisco for minor repairs.
 On 3 June 1928, Missourian hosted a luncheon for officers and members of the Associated Traffic Clubs of America at San Pedro.

 In May 1932, Missourian sprang a leak whilst on a voyage from San Francisco to Portland, Oregon.
 She put back to San Francisco and was drydocked for repairs.
 Her code letters were changed to WACM in 1934.
 On 1 November 1935, the steamship Nevadan lost her propeller 1,200 nmi south east of San Francisco.
 She was subsequently taken in tow by Missourian, which later handed over the tow to the tug Peacock.